HallofFamer/Lox2/notes/TYPESYSTEM.md

 It does complicate the parser, which is a challenge I gladly accept to enhance the parser with infinite look-ahead and backtrack in Lox 2.1.
 The choice also frees up colons that allows labeled methods to be implemented if desired one day.

 ## Function/Method Param and Return Types
 The initial release of Lox2 allows programmers to optionally specify type annotations for the function/method param and return types.
-For return types, the type annotation precedes the `fun` keyword or method name, as the below example demonstrates:
+For return types, the type annotation precedes the function or method name, as the below example demonstrates:

 ```
-Int fun gcd(Int first, Int second) {}
+Int gcd(Int first, Int second) {}

 class Calculator {
     Number calculateHypot(Number a, Number b) {}